Living underground on Mars may be our only option because of the harsh environment. This presents many tunnel drilling challenges that go undiscussed.

 To top it off, Mars’ thin atmosphere is 95% carbon dioxide.
 Here’s a breakdown of the atmosphere content of Earth versus Mars.

 Clearly, humans can’t breathe Martian air.
 We need more nitrogen and oxygen to comfortably live on Mars.

 What’s more, Mars doesn’t have a magnetosphere.
-The great planetary shield that we rely on to safely live on Earth.

 - Higher levels of radiation